Frequently-asked questions about the OpenFog Reference Architecture

 Q: How does fog relate to cloud computing?

 A: Fog and cloud complement each other to form a service continuum between the cloud and things, by providing mutually beneficial and interdependent services.
 From an architectural standpoint, fog provides computing resources closer to the data-producing things at the edge.
 Within this fog layer, compute, storage, control, and networking functions can be conducted.
 As appropriate, data can be received and acted upon within the fog or can continue on to the cloud for consumption.
 The fog can serve as a standalone architecture or as a fog-cloud system.
-For example, fog can operate autonomously in geographically-dispersed areas where there is inconsistent network connectivity; in these scenarios, fog can locally process information, sending data to the cloud for additional processing as necessary.
+For example, fog can operate autonomously in geographically-dispersed areas where there is inconsistent network connectivity; in these scenarios, a fog network can locally process information, sending data to the cloud for additional processing as necessary.

 Q: Are fog and edge computing the same thing?